A curvature approach to fatness: Some new rigidity results for fat bundles

+\begin{proposition} Consider the fat Riemannian submersion $\pi: F\hookrightarrow(M,\ga)\rightarrow (B,\ga_B)$.
+If $M$ has non-negative sectional curvature ($\mathrm{sec}(\ga) \geq 0$) and $F$ is a symmetric space of dimension greater than one, then $F$ has positive sectional curvature at the normal homogeneous space metric\footnote{Recall that a normal homogeneous metric on a homogeneous space $H/K$ is the quotient metric induced from a bi-invariant metric on $H$ where $K$ acts isometrically, effectively and transitively}. \end{proposition} \begin{proof}

-\begin{proof}[Proof of Proposition \ref{prop:finishing}] If the fatness condition is satisfied for the triple $(M,\ga,\cal F)$, then $F$ can be represented as a homogeneous space $H/K$, where $H$ is the holonomy group of the foliation.
-As stated in Proposition \ref{prop:fatfiber}, $M$ can be identified with $P \times_H (H/K)$, where $P \rightarrow P/H$ is the reduced holonomy principal bundle.
-By using the Riemannian principal submersion for a bi-invariant metric $Q_H$ on $H$,
+Once $\pi$ is fat, $F$ can be represented as a homogeneous space $H/K$, where $H$ is the holonomy group of the submersion $\pi$ at some point $b\in B$.
+Proposition \ref{prop:fatfiber} ensures $M\cong P \times_H (H/K)$, where $H\hookrightarrow P \rightarrow P/H$ is the $\pi$-associated holonomy principal bundle.
+Picking a bi-invariant metric $Q_H$ on $H$, consider the Riemannian submersion below, where $\bar Q$ stands for the normal homogeneous space metric induced from $Q_H$:

-it can be observed that if $Q_H$ has non-negative sectional curvature, then $\bar Q$ also has non-negative sectional curvature.
+Being $Q_H$ a bi-invariant metric, it has non-negative sectional curvature.
+Thus, $\bar Q$ also has non-negative sectional curvature.
+Next, we study the curvature of a non-degenerate vertizontal plane tangent to $M$ for the metric $\ga$.